 DEA-Led Operation Nets More Than 600 Arrests Targeting Cártel Jalisco Nueva Generación

 This announcement marks the successful conclusion of six months of investigative and enforcement activity targeting CJNG, culminating in large scale arrests throughout the country within the past week.
-Project Python has resulted more than 600 arrests, 350 indictments, as well as significant seizures of money and drugs.
+Project Python has resulted in more than 600 arrests, 350 indictments, as well as significant seizures of money and drugs.
 In the DEA's Chicago Division, which includes Illinois, Wisconsin and Indiana, approximately 50 arrests at the federal and state level have been made against CJNG members and associates pursuant to Project Python enforcement actions.

 CJNG is one of the fastest growing transnational criminal organizations in Mexico, and among the most prolific methamphetamine producers in the world.
 It is responsible for a significant proportion of drugs entering the United States, and elevated levels of violence in Mexico.
 With methamphetamine abuse and overdose deaths on the rise, Project Python aims to disrupt CJNG’s ability to distribute methamphetamine and other drugs throughout the United States by attacking the group at all levels.